-From Fig.~\ref{fig:simulation_for_two_cars}, an interesting but not surprising finding is the red lines in the bottom row (i.e., the posterior motion states of the MA-IDM) perfectly fix the gaps of predicted motion states shown in the top row.
-And the posterior motion states in unbiased simulations tightly contain the ground truth in the envelope.
-In addition, in stochastic simulations, although the B-IDM (the blue lines) loosely and easily contains the ground truth of the acceleration curve in its envelope, the simulated results for $v$ and $s$ are still biased.
-From Table~\ref{tab:errors}, we can conclude that CRPS is lowered in the memory-augmented simulations.
-Therefore, by introducing the memory-augmented method to model the serial correlation, the unbiased stochastic simulations with the unbiased parameters identified by the MA-IDM outperform the biased results in the B-IDM.
+From Fig.~\ref{fig:simulation_for_two_cars} and Fig.~\ref{fig:CFpairs}, an interesting but not surprising finding is that the red lines tightly contain the ground truth in the envelope.
+In addition, although the B-IDM (the blue lines) loosely and easily contains the ground truth of the acceleration curve in its envelope, the simulated results for $v$ and $s$ still deviate from the ground truth.
+From Table~\ref{tab:errors}, we conclude that by introducing the memory-augmented method to model the serial correlation, the MA-IDM with unbiased parameters outperforms the biased B-IDM.